monurcan/precise_benchmark_for_image_editing/README.md

 ```

 You do not have to give edited images folder.
-You can also compare some output masks against the ground-truth output masks.
+You can also compare some binary masks against the ground-truth output masks.
 Use --evaluate_reasoning_only flag for that.
 ```
 python evaluate.py --input_folder "edited_masks_folder" --evaluate_reasoning_only
 ```